YYYAOO/GA/README.md

-# GA
+# SA
-Solving the maximum value of a function by genetic algorithm
+Solving the maximum value of a function by Simulated Annealing